RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 ## Identity/Qualifications of Assessor

-The auditor must demonstrate competence in the field of compliance audits, and must be thoroughly familiar with the CA's CPS and this CP.
+The auditor must demonstrate competence in the field of compliance audits, and must be thoroughly familiar with the CA’s CPS and this CP.
 The compliance auditor must perform such compliance audits as a regular ongoing business activity.
 In addition to the previous requirements, the auditor must be a certified information system auditor (CISA) or IT security specialist, and a PKI subject matter specialist who can offer input regarding acceptable risks, mitigation strategies, and industry best practices.

-## Assessor's Relationship to Assessed Entity
+## Assessor’s Relationship to Assessed Entity

 The compliance auditor either shall be a private firm that is independent from the entities (CA and RAs) being audited, or it shall be sufficiently organizationally separated from those entities to provide an unbiased, independent evaluation.
 An example of the latter situation may be an Agency inspector general.
-To insure independence and objectivity, the compliance auditor may not have served the entity in developing or maintaining the entity's CA Facility or certificate practices statement.
+To insure independence and objectivity, the compliance auditor may not have served the entity in developing or maintaining the entity’s CA Facility or certificate practices statement.
 The FPKIPA shall determine whether a compliance auditor meets this requirement.

 The Agency PMA is responsible for identifying and engaging a qualified auditor of agency operations implementing aspects of this CP.

 ## Topics Covered by Assessment

-The purpose of a compliance audit shall be to verify that a CA operated by a SSP and all RAs of that CA comply with all the requirements of the current versions of the Federal Common Policy Root CA CP and the SSP's CPS.
+The purpose of a compliance audit shall be to verify that a CA operated by a SSP and all RAs of that CA comply with all the requirements of the current versions of the Federal Common Policy Root CA CP and the SSP’s CPS.
 All aspects of the CA/RA operation shall be subject to compliance audit inspections.
 Components other than CAs may be audited fully or by using a representative sample.
 If the auditor uses statistical sampling, all PKI components, PKI component managers and operators shall be considered in the sample.
 The samples shall vary on an annual basis.

 ## Actions Taken as a Result of Deficiency

 When the compliance auditor finds a discrepancy between the requirements of this CP or the stipulations in the CPS and the design, operation, or maintenance of the PKI Authorities, the following actions shall be performed:

   - The compliance auditor shall note the discrepancy;

   - The compliance auditor shall notify the responsible party promptly; and

   - The party responsible for correcting the discrepancy will propose a remedy, including expected time for completion, to the FPKIPA and appropriate Agency PMA.

 Depending upon the nature and severity of the discrepancy, and how quickly it can be corrected, the FPKIPA may decide to temporarily halt operation of the CA or RA, to revoke a certificate issued to the CA or RA, or take other actions it deems appropriate.
 The FPKIPA will develop procedures for making and implementing such determinations.
 In accordance with section 8.1, a compliance audit may be required to confirm the implementation and effectiveness of the remedy.